 What to expect after the appointment

-Your genetic counselor will write a summary of your appointment.
-Typically, a copy of this report will go to you and to the doctor who referred you to the genetic counselor.
+Your genetic counselor will typically write a summary of your appointment.
+Usually, a copy of this report will go to you and to the doctor who referred you to the genetic counselor.
 Your genetic counselor may also provide you with written information relevant to your family history.
-In some cases, you or other family members may qualify for research or screening studies, and your genetic counselor can provide you with information about those studies and help you make the necessary arrangements.
+In some situations, you or other family members may qualify for research or screening studies.
+Your genetic counselor can provide you with information about those studies and help you make the necessary arrangements.

-If you decide to pursue genetic testing, your counselor will help you coordinate the details, including working with the testing laboratory to determine if test costs are covered by your insurance.
+If you choose genetic testing, your counselor can help you coordinate the details, including working with the testing laboratory to find out if insurance pays for the costs of the test.
 When the test results are available, your counselor can review them with you and help you understand them.

 In the long term, your genetic counselor will continue to be a resource for you and your family.
 It is important to call your counselor if you have any questions or if changes occur in the cancer history of your family.